caboodle-tech/element-behaviors/README.md

 Element Behaviors let you easily add reusable features (behaviors) to any HTML element with a simple `has=""` attribute.
 This provides a flexible and efficient alternative to [custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components#custom_elements).

+The following information is a quick start guide to Element Behaviors.
+For more in-depth information and live examples please [visit the interactive manual](https://caboodle-tech.github.io/element-behaviors/index.html) website.

 # Usage

 Element Behaviors allow you to enhance standard HTML elements with multiple functionalities without the need to define traditional custom elements.
 This makes it easier to add complex interactions and features to any element.